What We'll Cover

 You're planning a major renovation.
 You've got a budget.
 You get three bids.
 They're all different numbers, and none of them explain why.
 Six months later, you're $40,000 over budget, three months behind schedule, and wondering what went wrong.
-It's the most common outcome in the renovation industry.
-Here's why it happens, and how to make sure it doesn't happen to you.
+It's the most common outcome in the renovation industry, and it's avoidable.

-The renovation industry has a budget accuracy problem, and the numbers are worse than most homeowners realize.
+The renovation industry has a budget accuracy problem.

 53%